-Growing cucumbers on trellises makes it easier to harvest the fruit.
-It also results in healthier plants because they are not laying on the ground where they can more easily pick up diseases and insects.
+Growing cucumbers on trellises also makes it easier to harvest the fruit.
+It results in healthier plants because they are not laying on the ground where they can more easily pick up diseases and insects.

 How to Grow Cucumbers From Seed

 To direct sow your seeds in your prepared garden bed, wait at least two weeks after your last frost date.
-Plant your seeds two inches deep.
+Plant your seeds one inch deep.
 Begin regular watering as soon as your seedlings have emerged.
 Water consistently to avoid bitter tasting fruit.
 To judge when your seedlings need to be watered, stick your finger in the soil.
 If it is dry up to the first knuckle on your finger, it is time to water.
 Adding mulch to your garden will keep the soil moist and discourage weeds.

 You can do a second sowing of seeds a month after the first sowing.
 The warmer weather will encourage your cucumbers to grow and mature quickly.
 The fruit could be ready to harvest as soon as six weeks later.

 Don't be upset if the first flowers on your vines fall off.
 Cucumbers have male and female flowers.
 The first flowers are all male.
 The female flowers will begin to appear within a week or two.
 It's easy to tell the male and female flowers apart.
-The female flowers have a swelling at the base of the flower that is the beginning of a cucumber!
+The female flowers have a swelling at the base of the flower that is the beginning of a cucumber.

 How to Harvest Cucumbers

 We eat cucumbers while they are still green and immature before they ripen to yellow.
 When the fruit turns yellow, it is no longer edible.